 Showing a student that she can get what she needs

 There continued to be issues with drawing the cheque for the RSPCA with office staff where I actually had to tell Amanda, “You’re going to come against people who just don’t understand and you have to fight.”

-So I drop my kids off, one at school and the other one with the grandparent, and I went over to Lily’s house.
-I went to her house and, I mean, it was very confronting.
-The girl had a number of animals that she loved, but they were clearly a family in crisis.
-It gave me a glimpse of what she went home to every day, but the love that was there with her mother, even if her she was physically and emotional fragile.
+So I drop my kids off, one at school and the other one with the grandparent, and I went over to Amanda’s house.
+It was very confronting.
+The girl had a number of animals that she loved, but the house revealed a family in crisis.
+It gave me a glimpse of what she went home to every day, but the love that was there with her mother, even if she was physically and emotionally fragile.

-Through the experience, Amanda seem to grow in her understanding of what it meant to rely on somebody to support her, even though there were awful things at play.
-However, I couldn’t tell her that I knew about those things or that I suspected them.
-I could just what we had done together in the classroom
+Through the experience, Amanda seemed to grow in her understanding of what it meant to rely on somebody to support her, even though there were awful things at play.
+However, I couldn’t tell her that I knew about those things.
+I could do just what we had done together in the classroom

-The next year, and I wasn’t even there at school that day, Jennie [Vine] told me during reading a John Marston’s poem with the line “I was a sailor.
-I was lost and now I’m found” appears.
-Jennie asked the class “What does that mean?”
+The next year, and I wasn’t even there at school that day, Jennie [Vine] told me that during reading a John Marston’s poem with the line “I was a sailor.
+I was lost and now I’m found”, Jennie asked the class “What does that mean?”
 And Amanda stood up and said, “I was lost and now I’m found.”

 Listen to the interview